The Famous Wawa Goose

 When the Trans Canada Highway opened in 1960, Hitchhiking across Canada was the cool thing to do!
 But over the years, Wawa became known to be the hardest place to be picked up in all of Canada.
 Referred to as “Hitchhikers Hell” as they could get stuck in Wawa for days.

-Urban Legends tell of a Hitchhiker that chatted up the waitress at the nearby diner each day and ending up staying and marrying her.
+Urban Legends tell of a Hitchhiker that fell in love with a waitress at a Wawa Restaurant.
+He stayed and married her.
 While another claims that one Hitchhiker stayed so long he became mayor.